osohq/oso/docs/getting-started/list-filtering/sqlalchemy.rst

 non-partial setting will currently work with partials.
 More policies will be supported as we continue working on this feature.
 The SQLAlchemy adapter is ready for evaluation and testing.
-However, we recommend getting in touch with us before using it in production.
-Join our Slack_.
+However, we recommend getting in touch with us on Slack_ before using it in production.

-There are some operators and features of Polar that do not currently work with the SQLAlchemy Library when used **anywhere in the policy**:
+There are some operators and features that do not currently work with the SQLAlchemy adapter when used **anywhere in the policy**:

 - the ``cut`` operator
 - rules that rely on ordered execution based on class inheritance
 - negated queries using the ``not`` operator that contain a ``matches`` operation within the negation or call a rule that contains a specializer.
+For
-For example:
+  example:

   .. code-block:: polar